etigui/telegram_commands/README.md

 <p align="middle" ><img src="/images/bot_token.png" alt="Bot token" width="400"></p>

 Now your bot is created and the token to use the HTTP API is available.
-In this case the token is (744205053:AAH9GZH1gwNQ_7XZTj_GegpnT4H_ir75fpk).
+In this case the token is:

+    744205053:AAH9GZH1gwNQ_7XZTj_GegpnT4H_ir75fpk

 On Telegram app, search @your_username_bot and click on (your_bot_name) to start the conversation.